expygmalion/CPM_Calculator/README.md

 # Critical Path Method Calculator

 ## Overview
-SAAD Critical Path Project Manager is a JavaFX application designed to visualize the critical path of a project by calculating task dependencies, durations, and slack times.
+Critical Path Project Manager is a JavaFX application designed to visualize the critical path of a project by calculating task dependencies, durations, and slack times.
 Tasks on the critical path have zero slack, indicating they are essential to the project timeline.

 ## Features
 - **Critical Path Calculation**: Automatically computes critical paths.